syncfusion/ej2-react-docs/src/charts/range-navigator/labels.md

 ## Grouping

-The second level axis labels can be grouped using “groupBy” property with the following interval types:
+The multi-level labels can be grouped using the [`groupBy`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#groupby) property with the following interval types:

 * Auto
 * Years